 - Did the candidate meet the various elements of the audition process?

-- Has the candidate attended three previous club meetings and interacted as a contributor in evaluations and other ways?
+- Has the candidate attended two previous club meetings and interacted as a contributor in evaluations and other ways?

 - Was commitment expressed from the candidate?
 Does the candidate “really want it”?